Jonny Greenwood: 2021–2023: the Smile and Jarak Qaribak

-2024–present: Wall of Eyes and Cutouts
+2024–present: Wall of Eyes, Cutouts and Ranjha

 In January 2024, the Smile released their second album, Wall of Eyes.
 They began a European tour in March.
 In May, a drone-based composition by Greenwood for church organ, "X Years of Reverb" — where X is substituted for the age of the building in which it is performed – premiered at the Norfolk and Norwich Festival.
 The composition is eight hours long and was performed by the organists James McVinnie and Eliza McCarthy playing in shifts using stopwatches.
-Greenwood composed it after becoming involved in charities to repair churches damaged by an earthquake near his home in Marche, Italy.
+Greenwood composed it after becoming involved in charities to repair churches in Marche damaged by the 2016 earthquake.

 On 25 May, Greenwood joined protests in Israel calling for the removal of Prime Minister Benjamin Netanyahu, elections for new leadership, and the release of hostages held by Hamas in Gaza.
 The next day, he and Tassa performed songs from Jarak Qaribak in Tel Aviv.
 The performance was criticised by pro-Palestine activists; the Palestinian Campaign for the Academic and Cultural Boycott of Israel called for "peaceful, creative pressure on his band Radiohead to convincingly distance itself from this blatant complicity in the crime of crimes, or face grassroots measures".
 On 4 June, Greenwood responded in a statement that Israeli artists should not be silenced.
 He described the project as a group of Middle Eastern musicians "working together across borders" and made no mention of Israel's war on Gaza.

 In July, the Smile canceled their upcoming European tour after Greenwood was temporarily hospitalised with a serious infection.
 In a statement, the Smile said Greenwood had been receiving emergency treatment in an intensive care unit, but was now safe.
 In October, Greenwood said he was mostly recovered and was focusing on film soundtracks until he was fully well.
 The Smile's third album, Cutouts, recorded simultaneously with Wall of Eyes, was released that month.
 Greenwood scored his sixth film for Paul Thomas Anderson, One Battle After Another, released in September 2025.
+It features military drums played with computer-controlled robotic beaters.
+It earned Greenwood his third Academy Award nomination.